stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 How many meetings and calls do you do each day?
 Multiply that across one month.

 Imagine if all participants were on the same (digital) page - live editing together, sharing ideas within structured social, adding files and links, and capturing actions.
-Then in one click seeing all actions, from all meetings and calls, neatly displayed on your workspace, in a way you can easily trace back to their sources and context.
+Then in one click seeing all actions, from all meetings and calls, neatly displayed on your workspace, in a way you can easily trace back to their individual sources and context.

 See video: [https://stratapp.ai/blog/live-meeting-notes-plus-capture-tasks-across-all-of-your-meetings/](https://stratapp.ai/blog/live-meeting-notes-plus-capture-tasks-across-all-of-your-meetings/ "https://stratapp.ai/blog/live-meeting-notes-plus-capture-tasks-across-all-of-your-meetings/")